sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-stobject-custompowerapplication6-iconid.md

 # IconID

-`IconID` specifies the full path to the resource DLL that contains the icon to use with [CustomPowerApplication6](microsoft-windows-stobjectcustompowerapplication6.md).
+`IconID` specifies the full path to the resource DLL that contains the icon to use with [CustomPowerApplication6](microsoft-windows-stobject=custompowerapplication6.md).

 This setting is optional.

-To use a different IconID for each language, create a resource file, and refer to it using the format: "filename.dll,-referenceid".
-For information on creating localized text versions for this setting, see the topic [Using the MUI with Applications](http://go.microsoft.com/fwlink/?LinkId=140252).

 ## Values